-|Lt.
+|Above: Lt.
 Charles Frederick Lennock 1st Battalion, the Suffolk Regiment.

-Commissioned a Lieutenant in the 1st Battalion of the Suffolk Regiment on 5 December, 1883.
+Commissioned a Lieutenant in the 1st Battalion of the Suffolk Regiment on 5 December 1883.

-Promoted Captain: 1, April 1892.
+Promoted Captain: 1 April 1892.

-Adjutant to the 4th (Cambridge) Battalion: 7 March, 1895.
+Adjutant to the 4th (Cambridge) Battalion: 7 March 1895.

-Promoted Major: March, 1902
+Promoted Major: March 1902

-Retired on retired pay: 7 December, 1909
+Retired on retired pay: 7 December 1909

-Temporary Major (Somerset Light Infantry): 27 July, 1916
+Temporary Major (Somerset Light Infantry): 27 July 1916

-He served with the 1st Battalion during the Hazara Expedition of 1888 earning the 1854 India General Service Medal with the "Hazara 1889" Clasp.
+He served with the 1st Battalion during the Hazara Expedition of 1888 earning the 1854 India General Service Medal with the "Hazara 1889"

+clasp.
 For service during the Anglo-Boer War Lennock would qualify for the Queen's South Africa Medal with the clasps "Cape Colony",

 "Orange Free State", "Transvaal" "South Africa 1901" and "South Africa 1902".
 Lennock returned home from service in South Africa on

 board the S. S. Canada in September, 1902.

-Lennock seems to have married Elizabeth Goldie Leigh (d.
-1927) around 1902 in Kent and had at least one child,
+Lennock married Flora Geraldine Tyrrell (d.
+1927) in October 1902 in Kent.
+The couple had at least one child, Kathleen (b.
+1904).

-Major Charles Frederick Lennock seems to have passed away in Colchester in 1942 at age 80.
+Major Charles Frederick Lennock passed away in Colchester on 10 March 1942 at age 80.
 That same year a Major C. F. Lennock is shown as

-living 11 Honywood Road, Colchester.
+living at 11 Honywood Road, Colchester.

 Carte de Visite